 - 1 ½ teaspoons table salt

 - Mix together 12 oz ice cold water, 1 tablespoon white vinegar and 1 ½ teaspoons table salt.
 Stir to dissolve the salt.
-Place the all purpose flour into a large mixing bowl.
+Place 20 oz all purpose flour into a large mixing bowl.
 Pour the water over the flour and use a silicone spatula or wooden spoon to mix until most of the water is absorbed.

 - Still working in the bowl, gently squeeze the dough until it comes together.
 Knead just a few times to form the dough into a ball, wrap in plastic and refrigerate at least 30 minutes.

 - Remove the dough from the refrigerator.
 Roll the dough to a 10" square.
 Once you have a square, roll from each of the four sides to form a 3" flap of the dough, leaving the center thicker than the flaps.
-You should end up with a square with four "flaps" coming out from each side.
+You should end up with a square with a "flap" coming out from each side.